 Phase II: Civil Service Reforms for Excellence in Public Service Delivery.

 The reform of MaX required the development as well as the assessment of performance based on a competency framework for civil servant positions.

 The RCSC is aware of the importance of developing competency levels across all occupational groups in the public sector and has therefore initiated a Competency-Based HR Development Programme.
 This programme aims to further improve and consolidate the MaX system by aligning the required competency sets of civil servants to their roles and responsibility as per their occupational group.
 The specific competencies are aligned to the organizational goals and objectives of the various public sector institutions.
-A role specific competency framework for civil servant is expected to allow for a fair and objective performance assessments and improve civil service delivery and thereby increase satisfaction ratings for public services.
+A role specific competency framework for civil servants is expected to allow for a fair and objective performance assessment and improve civil service delivery and thereby increase satisfaction ratings for public services.